National Trauma: A Message From Zachor and Amalek

 “That they coldly/ happened to you on the way, preying on the weak, tired, and strained, irreverent [disconnected from force of faith].”

-Trauma is messy.
-Understanding the source, remembering and consciously recalling context clues can help us understand the vulnerability of that situation and what happened, and contrast it with the current safety and empowerment.
-This can also serve to eventually shrink the impact and clear space for a better future.
+Trauma is messy; cruelty is cold.
+Understanding the source, remembering and consciously recalling context clues and feelings can help us understand the susceptibility of that situation and what happened, and contrast it with the current safety and empowerment.
+This can also serve to eventually shrink the impact and clear space for a resilient future.

 “And when G-d gives you rest from surrounding enemies, in your inherited land,”